aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

-Also, we need a function retruning the nearest Polygon:
+Also, we need a function returning the nearest Polygon:

 ```python